telerik/xamarin-forms-docs/nativecontrols/android/getting-started-for-xamarin.md

 Samples solution that shows how to use the controls when developing through **Xamarin.Android** is included in the Telerik UI for Xamarin zip file provided for manual installation.

-Telerik_UI_for_Xamarin_[version]_[license].zip, where [version] marks the release and [license] is replaced with Dev or Trial depending on the license, is available for download from the [Downloads section of your Telerik account](https://www.telerik.com/account/product-download?product=UIXAM).
+Telerik_UI_for_Xamarin_[version]_[license].zip, where [version] marks the release and [license] is replaced with Dev license, is available for download from the [Downloads section of your Telerik account](https://www.telerik.com/account/product-download?product=UIXAM).
 Unzip the archive and go to Examples folder - Xamarin.Android solution is available in the Android folder.

 In addition, the Samples solution is included as part of the [Telerik UI for Xamarin MSI installation]({%slug install-msi%}).
 You can find it in the  "[installation-path]/Telerik UI for Xamarin [version]/Examples" folder.